-Australian research shows that gender stereotypes are damaging futures in STEM
+Research shows gender stereotypes are damaging STEM futures

 Scientists are shown in books, movies and cartoons as men in white coats who fit the ‘mad scientist’ trope, with eccentric mannerisms, conducting dangerous experiments while wearing white coats.